 After several unsuccessful operations on a knee injury, Dr. Monroe found amazing rehabilitative results from yoga, Pilates and acupuncture, and began to study all of the modalities intensively.
 As she healed herself, many people came to her for advice on healing their injuries, and so began her teaching career.

 Dr. Monroe attended Pilates Teacher Training with Romana Kryzanowska from NYC and studied with Rael Isacowitz and Moira Stott as well.
-She completed a one-year Kundalini Yoga Teacher Training with Gurmukh Kaur Khalsa, and in doing so, traveled to India with Gurmukh and Yogi Bhajan.
 Dr. Monroe also completed Hatha Yoga Teacher Training with the wonderful Erich Schiffman and has attended many workshops with other great teachers such as Rodney Yee, David Life and Sharon Gannon.
 She is also a certified Qigong Instructor, having completed Level One training with Jeff Primack of the Supreme Science Qigong Center.